5afe/cpk-compound-tutorial/TUTORIAL.md

 # Integrating Gnosis Safe Proxy Kit with the frontend (Compound App Example)
 # App can be found live here: http://green-summer.surge.sh/

+## Introduction

+This tutorial will teach you how you can use Gnosis Safe Contract Proxy Kit to perform batched transactions and interact with smart contracts.
+This tutorial is meant for those with a basic knowledge of Ethereum and Solidity.
+Furthermore, you should have some basic knowledge in JavaScript.

+In this Tutorial we will cover:

+- How to install and initialize CPK
+- How to interact with the CPK JavaScript library
+- How to perform a transaction
+- How to interact with a smart contract
+- How to use batched transactions

 ## Web3/Ethers.js

 Gnosis Safe Proxy Kit is a smart contract on the Ethereum blockchain.
 There are two popular libraries for interacting with the blockchain: [web3.js](https://github.com/ethereum/web3.js) and [ethers.js](https://github.com/ethers-io/ethers.js/).
 Your users will need a wallet that supports web3, in this tutorial we will use [web3connect](https://web3connect.com/) library which provides integrations with the majority of popular wallets.